As seen in:

 - Create an uncomplicated cover letter structure, starting with a formal address, a killing opening paragraph, and summarizing your experience and qualifications to a call to action signed with a formal sentiment.

-Read more: The Cover Letter You Need In 2021
+Read more: The Cover Letter You Need to Write

 2. Address Your Hiring Manager, Not Sirs or Madams

 Your job involves becoming a Sherlock Holmes for a day and a Walter Cronkite for the other.
 Why don’t you get into the characters now?
 Here’s how:

 - Do solid research about the company and your hiring manager first.
 This way, you’ll avoid making the faux pas of addressing them Dear Sir or Madam or To Whom It May Concern.
 They’re not an anonymous cohort.

 - Awaken your curiosity to learn your recruiter’s name and use it in the address.

 - But always have an escape plan—if you’re left with no choice but to use Dear Hiring Manager, write that instead.

 Read more: Ways To Address Your Cover Letter